kfprugger/hds-dicom-infa/README.md

 - **Observability**: Logging is centralized through `Write-Log`; extend it to integrate with external telemetry if desired.

 Use this README as the single reference for understanding how the PowerShell automation, Bicep templates, and Fabric API interactions come together to provision and wire the DICOM ingestion environment.

+These are provided as-is and not endorsed by Microsoft.
+They were from the brain of Joey Brakefield (and Copilot).
+They are NOT meant to be used in production nor are there any warranties or guarantees associated with their use.

+The software is provided under MIT License found in the repo